SteveBattista/RAMSAFE/build_guide.md

 9. 🥾 Select Boot

-10. ✏️ Replace text "Try or install Ubuntu" with "Run RAMSAFE"
+10. ✏️ Replace text "Try or install Ubuntu" with "Run RAMSAFE" from the grub.cfg selection.

 11. ➡️ Select Next

-12. ✅ Select finish
+12. ✅ Select Generate

 13. 🔌 Plug in at least a 8GB USB